ateska/ramona/docs/manual/features.rst

 - standalone process
 - displays states of programs
 - allows to start/stop/restart each or all of them
-- allows displaying tail of log files
+- allows displaying tail of log files in *forever* mode
 - basic authentication

 Configuration: